Medical

 Visit HSA Bank's FAQ for additional details.

-Plan documents
+HSA - Plan documents

 Consult your tax professional before making personal contributions to ensure that you qualify to do so.